lebiscuithd/MarketGenius-FrontEnd/README.md

-# marketgenius
+# MarketGenius

-> This project is the frontend part built with VueJS and Vuetify of an e-commerce application.
+This project is the frontend part built with VueJS and Vuetify of an e-commerce application.

 ## Build Setup